Astronatural/movie-list/INSTRUCTIONS.md

 ### Details Page

-This should show all details **including ALL genres** for the selected movie.
+X This should show all details **including ALL genres** for the selected movie.
 You will need to store this data in redux!

  > Hint : You can make a GET request for a specific movie.
 Remember `req.params` and `:id`?